Right to Choose

 "I'd like to exercise my right to choose where I'm referred.
 I've looked at the waiting times and I'd prefer to be referred to [Hospital Name], which has a shorter wait for [specialty]."

-Your GP should refer you to your chosen hospital.
-They may need to use the NHS e-Referral Service to do this.
+Your GP should refer you to that hospital.
+They may need to use the NHS e-Referral Service to do it.

 Step 3: If your GP says no